 Main approaches followed by mapping editors

-One step further from using a custom mapping language is creating a dedicated Domain Specific Language (DSL), which enables further guidance from the code editor through a more suggestive and precise autocompletion.
-The Expressive RDF mapping from Zazuko is the best representative of this category we are aware of.
+One step further from using a custom mapping language is creating a dedicated Domain Specific Language (DSL).
+A DSL gives more guidance from the code editor through a more suggestive and precise autocompletion.

-And then there are the two categories which are part of the low-code/no-code movement, which aims at minimizing the exposure to “code”, which in our context can be understood as mapping syntax and SQL queries
+And then, there are the two categories that are part of the low-code/no-code movement.
+The no-code movement aims to minimize the exposure to “code,” which relates to mapping syntax and SQL queries in our context.

 Low-code/no-code: visual and form-based editors

 Visual editors let users add classes as nodes in a graph diagram and properties as node attributes or edges between the nodes.
-Database relations or SQL queries are then attached to the nodes, attributes and edges to specify the mapping.
-Examples of this category include RMLEditor, Stardog Designer and Gra.fo.
+Database relations or SQL queries are then attached to the node's attributes and edges to specify the mapping.

-Finally, with form-based editors users specify their mapping entries using forms, where values like classes, properties, database relations and columns can be selected in menus.
-Tools in this category include Eccenca Corporate Memory and Ontopic Studio.
+Finally, with form-based editors, users specify their mapping entries using forms, where they can select values like classes, properties, database relations, and columns in menus.

 Important things to consider when choosing a mapping editor

 It is critical to avoid distraction when mapping data.
 Technicalities too often distract people from what is important.

 You should aim at having the most productive interaction with subject matter experts to let their hard-learned knowledge bring value to the knowledge graph.